melissakikta/Kikta_Vehicle_Builder/README.md

 <strong>3.
 Install Dependencies</strong>

-This application requires to dependencies: fs and inquirer.
-These must be installed before the appication will perform.
+This application requires the dependency: inquirer.
+This must be installed before the appication will perform.

     npm install